 III-Narrative:

 Here will be discussed the interesting applications of the GPU.
 First the GPU performance, which will compare the CPU and GPU for various programs.
 Second: the (mostly) graphical uses of the GPU.
 This will include a discussion on vertex and fragment shaders.
 It will also include discussions on video filtering, ray tracing, and a fire simulation.
 Third: the (mostly) non-graphical uses of the GPU.
 This will include a discussion on compute shaders, fluid simulation, 4D to 3D visualization, and Mining crypto currency.
-Except for compute shaders (which is necessary to underestand for its proceeding applications) application are organized from most graphical to least graphical.
+Except for compute shaders (which is necessary to understand for its proceeding applications) application are organized from most graphical to least graphical.

 III.1-GPU vs CPU